dexie/dexie-website/cloud/docs/db.cloud.configure().md

 By default Dexie Cloud will append part of the given `databaseURL` to your IndexedDB database name. `'FriendsDatabase'` becomes `'FriendsDatabase-z0lesejpr'` or similar (last part is the ID part from your database URL).
 The reason it does this is to make your local IndexedDB database unique per database URL and so that vanilla Dexie databases can coexist with a cloud-connected database even when they specify the same name in their constructor.
 Likewise, if the databaseUrl is changed to another remote database, it will not try to connect the same local database to match the new remote one.

-The `nameSuffix` option is considered `true` by default, so in order to disable it, you must explicitely set `nameSuffix` option to `false`.
+The `nameSuffix` option is considered `true` by default, so in order to disable it, you must explicitly set `nameSuffix` option to `false`.
 By specifying `{nameSuffix: false}`, Dexie will name the database without appending a suffix - the same way as it does in plain Dexie.js.
 ### fetchTokens